 We will give an Identification Card to each Member enrolled in the Plan.
 When you get care, you must show your Identification Card.
-Only a Member who has paid the Fees for this Plan has the right to services or benefits under this Booklet.
-If anyone gets services or benefits to which they are not entitled to under the terms of this Booklet, they must pay for the actual cost of the services.
+Only covered Members have the right to services or benefits under this Booklet.
+If anyone gets services or benefits to which they are not entitled to under the terms of this Booklet, he/she/they must pay for the actual cost of the services.